 If you experience chest pain, fatigue or other heart symptoms, especially during stressful times, don’t ignore it.
 And if you already live with heart disease, stress management becomes even more important.
 Anxiety and depression are common in patients after a cardiac event.

-A helpful starting point is a self-assessment.
+A self-assessment is a helpful place to start.
 “A common self-assessment is the Perceived Stress Scale,” Mohan said.
 “This is a 10-question evaluation that measures how much stress you feel in your life.
 You can even find it online.”

 She also recommends the DASS-21, which stands for the Depression, Anxiety and Stress Scale.
 “This questionnaire can help screen for overlapping concerns that often go hand-in-hand with heart health,” she said.

 Talk to your provider.
-You can request a heart risk assessment or mental health consultation.
+You can request a heart risk assessment or a mental health consultation.

 Franciscan Health offers complete heart care, including support for emotional and mental wellness.
-Schedule a heart checkup or talk with your primary care provider and start managing your stress and heart health today.
+Schedule a heart checkup or talk with your primary care provider and start to manage your stress and heart health today.